-NOTE: Invoices must include the ACT number and shall submitted in an original only, unless otherwise specified

-(a)(6)(i) For the sole purpose of computing an interest penalty that might be due the Contractor, Government acceptance shall be deemed to have occurred constructively on the 7th day lunless of orderines a performed a performed in a coordance delivered the supplies or performed a performer in accordance with the terms had conditions of the contract, unless there is a disagreement over quentity, quality or contractor compliance with a contract provision.
+å NOTE: Invoices must include the ACT number and shall submitted in an original only, unless otherwise specified (a)(6)(i) For the sole purpose of computing an interest penalty that might be due the Contractor, government acceptators shall be deemed to have occurred constructively on the 7th day (unleas otherwise appointed) after the Contractor delivered the supplies or performed the services in accordance with the terms and conditions of the contract. unless there is a disagreement over quantity, quality or contractor compliance with a contract providion...

-52.222-40 SERVICE CONTRACT ACT OF 1965, AS AMENDED --CONTRACTS OF \$2,500 OR LESS (MAY 1989) Except to the extent that an exemption, variation, or tolerance would apply if this contract were in excess of \$2.500, the Contractor and any subcontractor shell pay all employees working on the contract not less than the minimum wage specified under Section 6(sl(1) of the Fair Labor Scandands Act of 1938, as amended (29 U.S.C.
+52.222-40 SERVICE CONTRACT ACT OF 1965, AS AMENDED

+CONTRACTS OF \$2,500 OR LESS (MAY 1989)

+Except to the extent that an exemption, variation, or tolerance would apply if this contract were in excess or \$2.500, the Contractor and any subcontractor shall pay all employees working on the contract not less that the minimum wage specified under Section 6(a)(1) of the Fair Labor Stendards Act of 1938, as amended (29 U.S.C.
 201-206).
-Regulations and interpretations of the Service Contract Act of 1965, as amended, are contained in to service contracts when the STATEMENT OF EQUIVALENT RATES FOR FEDERAL HIRES (MAY 1989) (52,222-41 and 52,222-42 apply amount exceeds \$2,500.)
+Regulations and interpretations of the Savice Contract Act of 1965, as amended, are contained in 29 CFRT Part 4.